raxracks/VersatileDB/README.md

 - Omits the `key` defined in the schema from the value, will be used as the unique ID.
 - Validates types according to the schema if the `validate` flag is true.
 - Will use default value of the entity item if no value for said item is given in the values object.

+`ref(filter: object): string`:

+- Returns: The row represented as a reference data string.
+- Can be used for referencing data in other databases.